On his lifelong practice of list-making, prolific author Ray Bradbury said:

 Why did I put this word down?
 What does it mean to me?
 Why did I put this noun down and not some other word?
 Do this and you’re on your way to being a good writer…I tell people Make a list of ten things you hate and tear them down in a short story or poem.
 Make a list of ten things you love and celebrate them.
 When I wrote Fahrenheit 451 I hated book burners and I loved libraries.
 So there you are.

-When I began my self-created artistic apprenticeship in 2013 (during a bleak period of extended sick leave, as described in a previous entry), Bradbury was one of the authors I chose as guide to a more creative life.
+When I began my self-created artistic apprenticeship (during a bleak period of extended sick leave, as described in a previous entry), Bradbury was one of the authors I chose as guide to a more creative life.
 I admired his fluency and joy in the work.
 Starting so late at writing, and doing so around the care of young children, I couldn’t afford the models of creativity I’d encountered during my distant English degrees – artists bleeding slowly in life, on the page, both.
 Bradbury’s Zen in the Art of Writing advocates a practice which is more playful, curious and swift, even when tip-toeing towards our darker material:

 These lists were the provocations, finally, that caused my better stuff to surface.
 I was feeling my way toward something honest, hidden under the trapdoor on the top of my skull.

 THE LAKE.
 THE NIGHT.
 THE CRICKETS.
 THE RAVINE.
 THE ATTIC.
 THE BASEMENT.
 THE TRAPDOOR.
 THE BABY.
 THE CROWD.

 If you are a writer, or hope to be one, similar lists, dredged out of the lopside of your brain, might well help you discover you, even as I flopped around and finally found me…Conjure the nouns, alert the secret self, taste the darkness … speak softly, and write any old word that wants to jump out of your nerves onto the page…